Gravitational waves from cosmic strings for pedestrians: Discussion and conclusions

-While our studies are restricted to the case of cosmic strings produced in the spontaneous breaking of a local symmetry, current modeling describes the gravitational wave spectrum from cosmic superstrings and stable color-flux tubes in essentially the same way.
-This makes our analytical results also relevant for those.
+While our studies are restricted to the case of cosmic strings produced in the spontaneous breaking of a local symmetry, {current modeling predicts that the GW signal from color-flux tubes can simply be obtained from the one of field strings by rescaling the amplitude of the GW spectrum with a constant prefactor~\cite{Yamada_2022, Yamada:2022aax}.
+The same is, at least in the range of nanohertz frequencies, true for cosmic superstrings, although more improved modeling shows this to be an oversimplification, in particular for a wider range of frequencies~\cite{Sousa_2016, Avgoustidis:2025svu}.} This makes our analytical results also relevant for those.
 In the future, the procedure laid out in this paper could be applied in a similar fashion to study the more complicated stochastic gravitational wave background from a network of metastable cosmic strings \cite{Preskill:1992ck, Buchmuller:2023aus}.

+As mentioned earlier, comparing the simple analytical results obtained in this paper to the very recent numerical spectra of Ref.~\cite{Wachter:2024zly} in Fig.~2 by eye, we can already tell that our analytical results will provide an accurate approximation up to corrections of maximally order $1$. {In future work \cite{Schmitz:2025abc}, we are going to compare our simple analytical results to the spectra of Ref.~\cite{Wachter:2024zly} more rigorously.
+In some preliminary work, a $\chi^2$ minimization between our spectra, rescaled with a fudge factor $\mathcal{C}_f$, and the spectra of Ref.~\cite{Wachter:2024zly}, weighted by the NANOGrav sensitivity curves from Ref.~\cite{the_nanograv_collaboration_2023_8092346}, was performed over the corresponding frequency band.
+For values of $G\mu \sim 10^{-11}\dots 10^{-9}$, this analysis yields fudge factors $\mathcal{C}_f \sim 0.7 \dots 1.0$, which indicates quantitatively good agreement between our analytical model and the most recent simulations within these parameter and frequency ranges.}

-\acknowledgments The authors would like to thank Adeela Afzal for her initial collaboration at the early stages of this project and Ken Olum for comments on the draft.
+\acknowledgments The authors would like to thank Adeela Afzal for her initial collaboration at the early stages of this project and Ken Olum as well as Lara Sousa and Olivia Bitcon for valuable comments on the draft.
 The work of K.~S.\ and T.~S.\ is supported by Deutsche Forschungsgemeinschaft (DFG) through the Research Training Group (Graduiertenkolleg) 2149: Strong and Weak Interactions\,--\,from Hadrons to Dark Matter.